-- 1.1 The terms "children" and "child" refer to anyone under the age of 18. - 1.2 For the purposes of this policy, "safeguarding and protecting the welfare of children" is defined as: - Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes. - 1.3 For the purposes of this policy, the term "harmful sexual behaviour" includes, but is not limited to, the following actions: - Using sexually explicit words and phrases - Inappropriate touching - · Sexual violence or threats - Full penetrative sex with other children or adults - 1.4 In accordance with the DfE's guidance, 'Sexual violence and sexual harassment between children in schools and colleges' (2021), and for the purposes of this policy, the term "'sexual harassment" is used within this policy to describe any unwanted conduct of a sexual nature, both online or offline, which violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualised or offensive environment. - 1.5 For the purpose of this policy, the term "sexual violence" encompasses the definitions provided in the Sexual Offences Act 2003, including those pertaining to rape, assault by penetration and sexual assault. - 1.6 The term "teaching role" is defined as planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+1.1 The terms "children" and "child" refer to anyone under the age of 18.

+- 1.2 For the purposes of this policy, "safeguarding and protecting the welfare of children" is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - 1.3 For the purposes of this policy, the term "harmful sexual behaviour" includes, but is not limited to, the following actions: - Using sexually explicit words and phrases - Inappropriate touching - Sexual violence or threats - Full penetrative sex with other children or adults - 1.4 In accordance with Keeping Children Safe in Education (2024) and for the purposes of this policy, the term "sexual harassment" is used within this policy to describe any unwanted conduct of a sexual nature, both online or offline, which violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualised or offensive environment. - 1.5 For the purpose of this policy, the term "sexual violence" encompasses the definitions provided in the Sexual Offences Act 2003, including those pertaining to rape, assault by penetration and sexual assault. - 1.6 The term "teaching role" is defined as planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
 These activities are not teaching work if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the Principal or Chief Executive to provide such direction and supervision.